 - a.
 This policy is monitored and enforced by TSD.
 Technical controls are in place on NCAOC Information Systems and the Judicial Branch Network to monitor inbound and outbound Judicial Branch Network communications to assist in enforcement of this policy and prevent internet-based attacks (Malware, phishing, etc.). - b.
 To ensure security controls remain updated to protect against the latest cybersecurity Threats, and to also ensure NCAOC Information System Vulnerabilities are addressed in a timely fashion, Organizational Users are required to connect any NCAOC-issued Information Technology Resources such as laptops to the Judicial Branch Network weekly.
-Remote connection via VPN meets this requirement. - c.
-Organizational Users' failure to connect their NCAOC-issued Information Technology Resources to the Judicial Branch Network at least weekly for one (1) hour may result in those Information Technology Resources being temporarily disconnected from the Judicial Branch Network and NCAOC-issued services until all necessary updates are applied. - d.
+Remote connection via NCAOC-supported VPN meets this requirement.
+In addition, when NCAOC-supported VDI is provided because NCAOC-supported VPN or other remote access options are not viable, NCAOC-supported VDI also meets this requirement, so long as such VDI use has been approved by the CTO. - c.
+Organizational Users' failure to connect their NCAOC-issued Information Technology Resources to the Judicial Branch Network at least weekly for one (1) hour may result in those Information Technology Resources being temporarily disconnected from the Judicial Branch Network and NCAOC-issued services until all necessary updates are applied.

+d.
 TSD reserves the right to block Organizational Users' access to internet sites that may degrade Judicial Branch Network performance; send traffic into or receive traffic from outside the United States; or have little or no business purpose (e.g., streaming movie sites, online games, cloud sharing sites, etc.).